Atharva1701/AmdocsProject/README.md

 # E-Learning Portal using servlets
 ### This was a simple web application project.
 The backend of this project is in MySQL.
 If you want to see the table structure refer to the PowerPoint presentation.
-The completed parts of this projects are the named as backend and fronted-maven.
+The completed parts of this projects are named as backend and fronted-maven.
 For full functionality details of this project, refer PowerPoint presentation.

 #### To run